qemu/qemu/docs/system/s390x/bootdevices.rst

  qemu-system-s390x -drive if=none,id=dr1,file=guest.qcow2 \
                    -device virtio-blk,drive=dr1,bootindex=1

+Multiple devices may have a bootindex.
+The lowest bootindex is assigned to the device to IPL first.
+If the IPL fails for the first, the device with the second lowest bootindex will be tried and so on until IPL is successful or there are no remaining boot devices to try.

 For booting from a CD-ROM ISO image (which needs to include El-Torito boot information in order to be bootable), it is recommended to specify a ``scsi-cd``